sudoecho1/MCP-Kali-Workspace/README.md

 ### Clean Cache Directory

-If you want to recreate the shared venv:
+The cache directory is automatically cleaned when you uninstall the extension.
+If you want to manually recreate the shared venv:
 ```bash
 # Linux/macOS
 rm -rf ~/.cache/mcp-kali-workspace